-Gloucestershire Liberal Democrats are bringing forward a motion next week calling on Gloucestershire’s Clinical Commissioning Group and Hospitals NHS Foundation Trust to protect the walk-in services currently provided by the county’s two Accident and Emergency departments and seven community hospitals.
+Gloucestershire Liberal Democrats recently brought forward a motion calling on Gloucestershire’s Clinical Commissioning Group and Hospitals NHS Foundation Trust to protect the walk-in services currently provided by the county’s two Accident and Emergency departments and seven community hospitals.

 Introduced by Cllrs Joe Harris and Iain Dobie, the motion, “Protecting Gloucestershire hospitals’ walk-in-services,” was supported by members from across the political divide.
 The motion, which called for Cheltenham’s A&E to be protected, along with services for walk-in-patients at all seven community hospitals, will now go to the Health and Overview Scrutiny Committee for further examination.